0xpeppermint/seidemon/README.md

 - Install dependencies ```npm install```
 - Enter 12-word mnemonic ```ts-node seidemon.ts load-wallet```
-- Optionally, provide a SEI RPC ```ts-node seidemon.ts load-rpc```
+- Optionally, provide a SEI RPC ```ts-node seidemon.ts load-rpc``` (highly recommended)

 # Usage
 - ```ts-node seidemon.ts snipe```
-- Both token contracts and pools can be used
+- Supports both token contracts and pool addresses

 # Notes
 - Use at your own risk.
 Keep minimum funds on the sniping wallet.
+Though unlikely double-buys may occur during high network congestion (e.g. demanded nft mints)
 - A sound notification is played when a simulation is successful (e.g. pair is live)
 - The first wallet path is used from the provided mnemonic
 - Default (public) RPC is not stable during network congestion